0x1c-works/BLIT/docs/_posts/2023-07-15-banner-icons-editor.md

 ---

-## [0] First-time Setup
+## [0] First-Run Setup

-To better managing your Banner assets, you will need to tweak the banner settings on your first run for features like sprite searching and start IDs for groups and colors.
+To better managing your banner assets, you will need to tweak the banner settings on your first run for features like sprite searching as well as start IDs for groups and colors.
 BLIT will remember your settings.

 First, in the navigation pane, click **Settings**.